Great to have you, Rush Limboy, here behind the Golden EIB.

 UC Berkeley website brags that every year the UC Berkeley campus receives well over half a billion dollars in research and other support from external sources.

-Of that, over half a billion dollars.
+Of that, over half a billion dollars, the federal government provided 55% of the funds.

 California state agencies and other government sources, industry, the nonprofit sectors supplied the rest.